javi-cardenas/cs-416-dv/README.md

 ### 4. Scenes

-The visualization is divided into three scenes:
+The visualization is divided into five scenes:

-- **Scene 1:** A scatter plot showing the relationship between years of experience and annual compensation, with color coding by country.
+- **Scene 0:** Introduction and overview of the data story.
-- **Scene 2:** A bar chart displaying the top 10 most popular programming languages among developers.
+- **Scene 1:** A bar chart displaying the most popular programming languages among developers.
+- **Scene 2:** A bar chart showing overall AI adoption patterns with detailed statistics.
-- **Scene 3:** An interactive bar chart showing AI tool adoption patterns, filterable by specific AI tools.
+- **Scene 3:** A stacked bar chart revealing AI adoption rates by programming language, sorted by adoption percentage.
+- **Scene 4:** An interactive scatter plot showing the relationship between years of experience and annual compensation, with filtering capabilities.

 ### 5. Annotations